jankeromnes/cr/README.md

 # CR

-`cr` is a utility to help you work on the Chromium browser sources
+`cr` is a tool to help you work on the Chromium browser sources

-## What can it do?
+## What can it do for me?

-- Download Chromium sources
+- Download fresh Chromium sources
-- Install Chromium depot_tools
-- Install Chomium dependencies
 - Update Chromium sources
 - Update separate WebKit sources automatically
+- Install Chromium depot_tools and dependencies

 ## What not?